deepmodeling/deepmd-kit/doc/install/install-lammps.md

 There are two ways to install LAMMPS: the built-in mode and the plugin mode.
 The built-in mode builds LAMMPS along with the DeePMD-kit and DeePMD-kit will be loaded automatically when running LAMMPS.
 The plugin mode builds LAMMPS and a plugin separately, so one needs to use `plugin load` command to load the DeePMD-kit's LAMMPS plugin library.

 ## Install LAMMPS's DeePMD-kit module (built-in mode)
+Before following this section, [DeePMD-kit C++ interface](install-from-source.md) should have be installed.

 DeePMD-kit provides a module for running MD simulation with LAMMPS.
 Now make the DeePMD-kit module for LAMMPS.

 ```bash
 cd $deepmd_source_dir/source/build
 make lammps
 ```
 DeePMD-kit will generate a module called `USER-DEEPMD` in the `build` directory.
 If you need the low precision version, move `env_low.sh` to `env.sh` in the directory.
-Now download the LAMMPS code (`29Oct2020` or later), and uncompress it:
+Now download the LAMMPS code, and uncompress it.
+The LAMMPS version should be the same as what is specified as the CMAKE argument `LAMMPS_VERSION_NUMBER`.
 ```bash
 cd /some/workspace
 wget https://github.com/lammps/lammps/archive/stable_29Sep2021_update3.tar.gz